ArshanAvula/ARR-MadLibs/README.md

 # Testing (with Mr. Baez)

-"We can take a more **harder** approach and do that(he was pointing at the board and explaining what mr Baez explained to the class), our code fits all the requirements" -- ArshanthegGoat
+"We can take a more **harder** approach and do that(he was pointing at the board and explaining what mr Baez explained to the class), our code fits all the requirements" -- Arshan

 # TEST ONE